Compressed Natural Gas Buses for AMTRAN

 Statewide Public-Private Partnership

 The bus purchase is part of a statewide procurement consortium.
-The six CNG buses were built at American bus manufacturer Gillig’s all-new plant in northern California at a cost of $3 million.
-The next ten new buses will arrive this fall.
-The funding comes from PennDOT and the Federal Transit Administration.
+The six CNG buses will be delivered in the summer of 2018 from American bus manufacturer Gillig’s all-new plant in northern California.